UAE Tuberculosis: Information you need to breathe easy

 A troubling trend that has been seen on a larger and larger scale as time progresses is that some strains of tuberculosis are becoming resistant to the medication that is used to treat it.
 There are varying degrees of resistance, though:

-Multidrug-resistant tuberculosis (MDR TB) – When tuberculosis doesn’t respond to at least the two most power drugs used to treat it, those being rifampicin and isoniazid, it is known as multidrug-resistant.
-This type of resistance occurs when people do not take their medications properly, and the bacteria are able to come back stronger and knowing how to resist medication.
+Multidrug-resistant tuberculosis (MDR TB) – When tuberculosis doesn’t respond to at least the two most powerful drugs used to treat it, those being rifampicin and isoniazid, it is known as multidrug-resistant.
+This type of resistance occurs when people do not take their medications properly, and the bacteria are able to come back stronger and know how to resist medication.
 Fortunately, there are still treatment avenues available to those with MDR TB, even though they are not guaranteed to be effective.

 UAE tuberculosis information

 A good thing to mention right off the bat when it comes to UAE tuberculosis is a topic that will come up at the top of internet searches on the topic very quickly.
 There was a time where expats in the UAE that had visible evidence of a previous TB infection would be deported.
 Now, however, with proper sponsorship and medical tests, those who have previously suffered from the condition can now be issued a visa.
+Be sure to have all your medical records ready during your Dubai visa application process.
+For more information, check out our article on how tuberculosis will affect your Dubai visa application.

 As for treatment, while Emiratis are able to be treated for TB free of charge at public hospitals in the country, expats will likely be relegated to pricier private hospitals for treatment, although their health insurance will likely cover at least a portion of the cost of treatment.
 If you are a resident of Abu Dhabi or Dubai, obtaining such private health insurance is mandatory.